Overrided/Fb2.Document/Readme.md

 strikethrough.AddTextContent("some Strikethrough text"); // adding text directly
 ```

-For any descendant of `Fb2Container` basic method of adding nodes to actual content is `AddContent(Fb2Node node)`, with a bunch of 'sugar' methods on top for different use-cases.
+For any descendant of `Fb2Container` basic method of adding nodes to actual content is `AddContent(Fb2Node node)`, with a bunch of overloads on top for different use-cases.

 2) Adding `empty Strong` node to `Paragraph`: